gsi-ee/go4/distr/README_win.txt

   on htpp://go4.gsi.de site

 COMPILE USER ANALYSIS UNDER WINDOWS

   First of all, Microsoft VC++ should be installed.
-  There is a free edition of Microsoft Visual C++ Express 2005 on
+  There is a free edition of Microsoft Visual C++ Express 2009 on
        http://msdn.microsoft.com/vstudio/express/visualc/
-  Also appropriate version of MS SDK should be installed.
+  Together with Visual C++ one should also install MS SDK.
   Some more instructions how it is can be installed see on ROOT web page:
        http://root.cern.ch/root/Procedure/
   After VC++ is installed, there are two alternatives, how example can be compiled.

   1. Compile with CYGWIN

-  Here first CYGWIN (http://cygwin.com/) should be installed.
+  First of all, CYGWIN (http://cygwin.com/) should be installed.
-  This provides Unix like enviroment and allows us to use build scripts, which are widely used in Go4 building procedure.
-After CYGWIN installed, one of Go4 examples (for instance, Go4Example2Step) should be copied to separate location and modified to specific user requirememnts.
-The only modification of Makefile is required: GO4SYS should be set as RELATIVE path to Go4 installation.
-For instance, if Go4 in F:\Apps\go4 and user analysis in F:\User\App1, GO4SYS should be "..\..\Apps\go4".
-Note, that GO4SYS, which is set in command prompt enviroment, should not be changed.
+  This provides Unix like enviroment and allows to use shell-based build scripts.
+  After CYGWIN installed, one should adjust login script (go4init.sh), where actual location of different components should be specified.
+Than copy your analysis (or one of Go4 examples, for instance, Go4Example2Step) to separate location.
+  Before compile analysis, GO4SYS should be set as relative location to current directory.
+For instance, if Go4 installed in F:\Apps\go4 and user analysis in F:\User\App1, GO4SYS should be "..\..\Apps\go4".
-  To run compilation, change in Windows command prompt to user code directory and run bash like:
-     F:\User\App1> bash
-  And than starts make
+  Run cygwin shell, go to directory with user analysis and compile it with:
+     /cygwin/f/user/app1> . go4init.sh
+     /cygwin/f/user/app1> export GO4SYS=../../Apps/go4
-     bash-3.00$ make
+     /cygwin/f/user/app1> make
-  This should compile example and produce library and executables.
+  This should compile analysis and produce library and executable.

-2. Compile with Windows native nmake.exe tool
+  2. Compile with Windows native nmake tool

+  First of all, go4init.bat file should be adjusted - one should uncomment several lines, where path to Visual Studio are specified.
-  This requires to have special Makefile, which is suited for nmake.exe tool.
+  Second, one need special Makefile, which is suited for nmake.exe tool.
   There is one example: $GO4SYS\Go4Example2Step\Makefile.win, which is written for Go4Example2Step.
 To addopt it to any other user analysis, one should specify correct list of source files in this Makefile.
 To run compilation, just do: